Science Positions

 Graham Ryder Postdoctoral Fellowship at the Lunar and Planetary Institute

-The Lunar and Planetary Institute (LPI), managed for NASA by the Universities Space Research Association, is pleased to announce a new prestigious fellowship, honoring the accomplishments of the late Dr. Graham Ryder.
-Dr. Ryder was a world-recognized authority on lunar samples and the history of the Moon, and served as a Staff Scientist at the LPI for nearly 20 years.
+The Universities Space Research Association’s Lunar and Planetary Institute (LPI) in Houston, Texas, invites applications for the Graham Ryder Post-Doctoral Fellowship, which honors the accomplishments and legacy of Dr. Graham Ryder.
+Dr. Ryder was a world-recognized authority on lunar samples and the history of the Moon and was a Staff Scientist at the LPI for nearly 20 years.

 The Ryder Postdoctoral Fellowship recognizes and promotes excellence in research for scientists within five years of their doctorate.
 Ryder Fellows are expected to define their own research direction and foci within the planetary sciences, with an emphasis on topics in lunar petrology and geology.
-The Ryder Fellow will be in residence at the LPI, and will be expected to interact with its scientists (www.lpi.usra.edu/science/staff) and those of the Astromaterials Research and Exploration Science (ARES) division at Johnson Space Center (https://ares.jsc.nasa.gov/).
-The LPI leads a team in the NASA Solar System Exploration Research Virtual Institute (SSERVI), allowing the Fellow to collaborate with this community of lunar & asteroid explorers.
-LPI scientists maintain active collaborations with faculty at the nearby Rice University and branches of the University of Houston.
+The Ryder Fellow will be in residence at the LPI and will be expected to interact with its scientists (www.lpi.usra.edu/science/staff).
+The Fellow may also interact with staff in the Astromaterials Research and Exploration Science (ARES) division at NASA’s Johnson Space Center (https://ares.jsc.nasa.gov/).
+The LPI is directing a new team for NASA’s Support for Planetary Sample Science program that is focused on astromaterials samples and research.
+LPI also leads a team in the NASA Solar System Exploration Research Virtual Institute (SSERVI; https://www.lpi.usra.edu/exploration/ ), allowing the Fellow to collaborate with these communities of planetary explorers.

 Questions can be addressed to Dr. Lisa Gaddis ([email protected]).
-Interested applicants should apply to the posting at USRA Careers and must submit a single, combined PDF with their curriculum vitae with list of publications and three professional references, and a two- to three-page statement of research interests.
-Further information on current research and facilities at the LPI and at JSC can be found through our website.
+Interested applicants should apply to the posting at https://www.usra.edu/careers and must submit a Curriculum Vita (career record) with a list of publications and three professional references, and a two- to three-page statement of research plans for working at the LPI and JSC.
+Further information on current research and facilities at the LPI and at JSC can be found on our websites (shown above).

 USRA is an Equal Opportunity Employer: Minorities / Females / Protected Veterans / Disabled / Sexual Orientation / Gender Identity.